SIG-IR/django_demo/README.md

 # Instructions for you to get started

-- Don't clone this repo!
-The below commands will teach you how to make it yourself from scratch (at least how to get started)
+The below commands will teach you how to make it yourself from scratch (at least how to get started) Clone this repo only if you want to see the finished project.

 ```
 django-admin startproject --template=https://github.com/heroku/heroku-django-template/archive/master.zip --name=Procfile electionsite
 cd electionsite
 pip install -r requirements.txt
 python manage.py migrate